xcp-ng/xcp-ng-org/docs/guides.md

 #### Disable Secure Boot for a Guest VM using XO

 Navigate to the *Advanced* tab and use the **Secure boot** toggle to disable Secure Boot.
 Reboot the VM and Secure Boot will be disabled.

-#### Disable Secure Boot for a Guest VM using XCP-ng Center

-Got to the firmware options for the VM and select *UEFI with SecureBoot*.
-Reboot the VM and Secure Boot will be disabled.

 #### Disable Secure Boot for a Guest VM using `xe`